 An introductory robotics program for kids that combines building blocks, a modified version of the Arduino microcontroller, Scratch programming, LEDs, sensors and motors to teach STEM concepts to kids through fun, engaging, hands-on projects.
 Learn More

 If your child is interested in technology, machines, building models and tinkering then Robo Wizards is the perfect program to nurture their budding interest, to learn computer programming and acquire science and math knowledge while doing fun projects.

-Over a series of 36 weeks, spanning 3 levels, students will complete 18 different projects and the missions associated with them.
+Over a series of 72 lessons, spanning 6 levels, students will complete 36 different projects and the missions associated with them.

 The projects involve building robots that use motors, sensors, switches, accelerometers which are controlled by a Arduino based microcontroller and programmed using Scratch, a visual programming tool developed by MIT.

 The program includes challenging projects like line tracer robot, robotic arm, obstacle avoiding robot, quake detector and more.
 The initial part of the program focuses on 3 key areas - light and sound sensors, moving robots and basics of servo motors.
 Towards the latter part, the focus shifts to remote controlled or joystick controlled bots, robots that use mechanisms and robots that can walk.
 After completing this program, kids will have a strong foundation in robotics and block-based programming.